-- Page 16: clarification on the Transport aims may be helpful e.g. It would useful if the document clarified how it wanted to make it easier for residents to travel, explain how it is difficult at the moment and how this affects safety, accessibility, congestion. - Page 24: The county council has concerns about the appropriateness of reducing the speed limit on the main road (B4017) through the village to 20mph.
+- Page 16: clarification on the Transport aims may be helpful e.g. It would useful if the document clarified how it wanted to make it easier for residents to travel, explain how it is difficult at the moment and how this affects safety, accessibility, congestion.
+Drayton2020: Noted.
+The Plan will be amended to make this clearer - Page 24: The county council has concerns about the appropriateness of reducing the speed limit on the main road (B4017) through the village to 20mph.
 The level of traffic that uses this road makes this an important route for the movement of large numbers of vehicles.
-The need for the road to carry a high volume of traffic would also make it difficult to implement measures to make the 20mph limit self-enforcing and would need to rely on Thames Valley Police. - Page 25: Traffic volume: promotion of the use of public transport and nonmotorised transport is discussed but there is no policy relating to this.
-We recommend a policy is included. - Page 26: Possible cycle routes: funding is most likely achievable for cycle routes connected to employment sites within Science Vale UK e.g. Milton Park.
+The need for the road to carry a high volume of traffic would also make it difficult to implement measures to make the 20mph limit self-enforcing and would need to rely on Thames Valley Police.